 The department offers following programmes at Graduate/ Post Graduate level apart from Ph.D. degree.
-At graduate levels, there are options of core Mechanical Engineering and Mechanical Engineering with specialization in Mechatronics and specialization in Electric Vehicle.
-B.Tech Mechanical engineering with Mechatronics and Electric Vehicle offers multidisciplinary courses of engineering among mechanical, electrical, electronics, automobile and computer science engineering.
+At graduate levels, there are options of core Mechanical Engineering and Mechanical Engineering with specialization in Electric Vehicle.
+B.Tech Mechanical engineering with specialization in Electric Vehicle offers multidisciplinary courses of engineering among mechanical, electrical, electronics, automobile and computer science engineering.
 At post graduate level, the specialization is in Industrial Engineering.
 At doctoral level, there is an entire plethora of domains available due to versatility of extremely competent team of faculty members.